 A place in the past and a stake in the future

 Founded in 1959, the Oregon State University School of Nuclear Science and Engineering (NSE) today boasts a global influence and is one of the top programs in the United States.
 We are known for our progressive research, large-scale test facilities, and industry and governmental partnerships.
-With students from around the globe; world-class faculty hailing from China, Iran, Slovakia, and the United States; and more than 1,100 alumni living and working in 13 countries, NSE is driving the future of nuclear science through engineering and health physics.
+With students from around the globe; world-class faculty hailing from China, Iran, Slovakia, and the United States; and more than 1,300 alumni living and working worldwide, NSE is driving the future of nuclear science through engineering and health physics.

 - 1970 nuclear engineering doctoral graduate Paul Lorenzini was the president of Pacific Power & Light, chief executive officer of PowerCor Australia, and co-founder of NuScale Power.
 He was NSE's first nuclear engineering doctoral graduate.

 - 2017 nuclear engineering doctoral graduate Tommy Holschuh was awarded the Idaho National Laboratory’s (INL) Deslonde de Boisblanc distinguished postdoctoral appointment.

 - 2010 radiation health physics graduate Erienne Kriesch was in the first group of women to serve onboard a U.S. Navy submarine.

 - The nation's largest health physics program by number of graduates

 - #11 nuclear engineering program in the nation